East Beamer Way Neighborhood Campus Project

 The City commenced construction of the Emergency Shelter in June 2020 and the facility was occupied by January 2021 when the City turned the keys and land over to Friends of the Mission and shelter operator Fourth & Hope.
 The first of three East Beamer Way developments, the Shelter was followed by 61 permanent supportive manufactured homes that were completed in Fall 2022.
 A new Walter's House substance use treatment center, which recently received a multimillion dollar Homekey grant, will break ground in Winter 2022, providing expanded bed capacity and support for those struggling with drugs, alcohol, and other substances.
 Unhoused families will “backfill” the current Walter's House facility in Downtown Woodland, providing desperately needed family shelter here in Yolo County.

-Resident social services will remain the key to East Beamer's success, supporting those in need of mental health and substance use assistance.
+Resident social services will be key to the Neighborhood Campus' success, supporting those in need of mental health and substance use assistance.
 Leaving unhoused individuals on the street often results in substantial personal and property damage, illness, and death.
 People struggling with homelessness frequently use emergency departments and other critical services.
-Housing those experiencing homelessness decreases number of visits made to emergency departments by more than 50%.
-In addition, recently unhoused individuals who receive shelter like that at East Beamer are more receptive to interventions and social services support, as housing is healthcare.
+Housing those experiencing homelessness decreases the number of visits made to emergency departments by more than 50%.
+In addition, recently unhoused individuals who receive shelter like that at East Beamer are more receptive to interventions and social services support.
+In many ways, housing is health care.

-Both the design of the units and the site as a whole fuel a sense of place where residents can choose when and where to socialize.
-The green, a place to sit or lounge, or the garden, where residents can collaborate on planting and cultivating, together provide the opportunity to strengthen bonds within a supportive and welcoming community.
+Both the design of the units and the site as a whole fuel a sense of place.
+The forthcoming green, a place to sit or lounge, or the garden, where residents can collaborate on planting and cultivating, together provide the opportunity to strengthen bonds within a supportive and welcoming community.